 Situated in the Deanery of Dorking in the Diocese of Guildford, Christ Church was united into the Leith Hill Benefice on January 1st 2015.
 Christ Church seats 150 people and ministers to a population of about 350.
-Our vicar normally attends services at Christ Church every Sunday except the fifth Sunday in any month when joint services are held in rotation at one of the Leith Hill Benefice churches which include St. James' of Abinger CommonSt.
+Our vicar attends services at Christ Church every Sunday except the fifth Sunday in any month when joint services are held in rotation at one of the Leith Hill Benefice churches which include St. James' of Abinger CommonSt.
 Mary the Virgin of Holmbury St. Mary and St. John the Evangelist of Wotton, 'four churches one community'.
-For more information about Christ Church please go to this link.
+For more information about Christ Church visit this link.

 Kia Packenham